dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 For this test ng1 and ng2 were determined to be the most useful.
 These two ngrams were found to correlation to correct vs. incorrect answers at about 20%.
 This suggests that for a given a student answer, about 30% of the correct/incorrect grade is predicted by the ng1 or ng2.
 The two ngrams have a 72% correlation to each other.

-The results showed minimal gains over the encoded answers without ng1 and ng2.
-While not bad, **77.9%** , this was not sufficently better to warrant extensive testing of this approach at this time.
-I does support future testing that factors in the reference answer compared to the student answer.
-It is possible that a different modeling approach will be needed to reap the advantages of these features.
+The results showed no gains over the encoded answers without ng1 and ng2.
+The result F1, **69.3%** , lower than XBGoost without ngrams so further testing was not waranted with this apporach at this time.
+More testing and that better factors in the reference answer compared to the student answer is needed.
+It is possible that a different modeling approach will be needed to reap the advantages of these similarity features combined with word vectors.

     Correlation between Ngrams and Correct.
 (20 - 30%)
     Only 72%  correlated together.